-A Texas collaborative agreement, also known as a Prescriptive Authority Agreement (PAA), outlines how an NP and physician will work together in everyday practice.
+A Texas collaborative agreement outlines how an NP and physician will work together in everyday practice.
 It identifies both parties, the practice setting, the categories of medications the NP may prescribe, and how communication and consultation will occur when clinical questions arise1.
 It also includes basics like how often you’ll meet, how chart review is handled, and whether an alternate physician can step in if needed1.
 Texas keeps the structure flexible—the agreement doesn’t require step-by-step protocols, just clear prescribing categories and a simple plan for collaboration1.

 Citations